 Ticket pricing varies depending on the part of the palace complex you wish to access.
 A list of pricing according to locations is as follows:

-The castle is open from 10:30 in the morning to 9:00 in evening on Wednesdays and 10:30 AM to 6:00 PM throughout the rest of the week, from Tuesday to Sunday.
+The castle is open from 12 noon to 9:00pm in the evening Tuesday-Sunday.
 The Palace remains closed on Mondays as well as on Russian National Holidays, which take place on the 1st of January and the 9th of May.

 How Long Will It Take to Tour Around?

 In order to experience the expansive layout of the palace, including all its artifacts to the fullest, spending at least 3 hours at the site is recommended.

 - Visiting the castle in the evening or at night is much recommended as it will allow you to witness the site magically aglow with bright golden lights.